 While we are pretty much familiar with the night markets in Taipei (notably Shilin Night Market) and possibly Taichung (Fengjia Night Market), night markets in Kaohsiung deserve a mention too, as I have discovered on my recent trip to Kaohsiung in December.

-Thanks to the good infrastructure planning, Kaohsiung’s night markets are easily accessible and there are lesser people in these night markets as compared to those in Taipei and Taichung (Note: We went to the Kaohsiung Night Markets on weekends).
+Thanks to the good infrastructural planning, Kaohsiung’s night markets are easily accessible and there are lesser people in these night markets as compared to those in Taipei and Taichung (Note: We went to the Kaohsiung Night Markets on weekends).
 They are seriously too overcrowded.
 When I was at Fengjia Night Market, I find myself getting pushed along in the crowd.
 You wouldn’t have to go through that in the night markets in Kaohsiung.

 So here is the list of top night markets that you should visit when you are there!